- POPULAR CULTURE

 After about a dozen years of interest and study, say, 1960 to 1972, I found I ran into three groups of people in the wider world insofar as prophecy was concerned.
 One group had absolutely no interest in the subject, and this was by far the largest group.
 A second group had a great deal of interest.
 Their views were as fixed as the rock of Gibraltar and such a thing as dialogue with them was fruitless.
 A third group expressed a mild interest and this group was so small that it seemed to be pointless to continue investing time in a subject for which there was little 'payoff' so to speak, if payoff meant some sort of dialogue with others.

 I began to collect more notes on prophecy as the millennium turned its corner.
 The notes were for the most part at relevant sites in cyberspace.
 I opened a file in 2001 as a gathering place for these notes.
 Time would tell how much time and interest I would invest in this subject which I began to examine over fifty years ago in about 1960.
-After more than a dozen years, 2001-2013, this file is now filled to overflowing but, given the immense diversity of my reading, writing and internet dialogue, prophecy is still at the periphery of my research and study, reading and interest.
+After nearly 15 years, 2001-2014, this file is now filled to overflowing but, given the immense diversity of my reading, writing and internet dialogue, prophecy is still at the periphery of my research and study, reading and interest occupying as it does, only the occasional dup into its endless running rivers, its ceasless seas and its overwhelming oceans of content.

 THE BAHA'I IDEA OF A CHAIN OF PROPHECY